Civilizing mission: Origins

 According to Jennifer Pitts, there was considerable skepticism among French and British liberal thinkers (such as Adam Smith, Jeremy Bentham, Edmund Burke, Denis Diderot and Marquis de Condorcet) about empire in the 1780s.
 However, by the mid-19th century, liberal thinkers such as John Stuart Mill and Alexis de Tocqueville endorsed empire on the basis of the civilizing mission.

 By state

-British colonialism
+Britain

 Although the British did not invent the term, the notion of a "civilizing mission" was equally important for them to justify colonialism.
 It was used to legitimatize British rule over the colonized, especially when the colonial enterprise was not very profitable.

+The British used their sports as a tool to spread their values and culture among native populations, as well as a way of emphasizing their own dominance, as they were the owners of the rules of these sports and were naturally more experienced at playing these games.
+Test cricket, for example, was seen as a sport that inherently involved values of fair play and civilizedness.
+In some cases, British sports served a purpose of providing exercise and integration across social boundaries for native populations.
+The growth of British sports led to a natural decline of the colonized peoples' sports, creating fear amongst some that a loss of their native culture might hamper their ability to resist colonial rule.
+Over time, colonized peoples ended up seeing British sports as a venue to prove their equality to the British, and victories against the British in sports gave momentum to nascent independence movements.

 The idea that the British were bringing civilization to the uncivilized areas of the world is famously expressed in Rudyard Kipling's poem The White Man's Burden.

-French colonialism
+France

 Alice Conklin explained in her works that the French colonial empire coincided with the apparently opposite concept of "Republic".